 In April 2011, the Seoul Philharmonic became the first Asian orchestra to sign a major-label record deal, committing to make 10 CDs for Deutsche Grammophon.
 Chung will become the first Principal Guest Conductor in the history of the Staatskapelle Dresden beginning in the 2012/2013 season, and has agreed to conduct one of the Easter Festival’s concert programmes in 2013.

 In September 2011, Chung made a cultural breakthrough visit to Pyongyang, North Korea, returning with an agreement to form an orchestra made up of musicians from North and South Korea.

-- Pyotr Ilyich Tchaikovsky on wikipedia
+- Pyotr Ilyich Tchaikovsky on Wikipedia

-- Symphony No. 6 on wikipedia
+- Symphony No. 6 (Tchaikovsky) on Wikipedia

-- Seoul Philharmonic Orchestra on wikipedia
+- Seoul Philharmonic Orchestra on Wikipedia

-- Myung-whun Chung on wikipadia
+- Myung-whun Chung on Wikipedia

 - Buying a grand piano: reasons why it’s worth it - February 27, 2021